Chapter 7 vs Chapter 13 Bankruptcy in Arizona: Which Is Right for You?

 Chapter 7: Clean Slate

 Chapter 7 wipes out most unsecured debts (credit cards, medical bills, personal loans) in approximately 3-4 months.
+It's the most common type of bankruptcy in Arizona — roughly 70% of all filings.

 Who Qualifies